-Recent Paintings by Bradley Carroll Work by Sharon Robinso will display recent oil and acrylic paintings that focus on the use of light to capture beings.
-Robinson is most drawn to themes cityscapes in downtown Charleston, by addressing cultural integration, how we Bradley Carroll of Mount Pleasant, SC.
-As define ourselves in relation to others, and a painter, Carroll is particularly interested biases that cause misunderstanding.
-She in the quality of evening light in an urban approaches each of her pieces differentlyenvironment-the moon, streetlamps, a sometimes with a specific idea or subject, lit window of a shop or restaurant.
-It is in other times as an experiment in texture, this "blue hour" that he finds much of his color, and design. inspiration sets the perfect backdrop for artificial light to escort and distort our perception of what's around us."
-Though most of Carroll's paintings depict architectural elements, his process is organic.
-After doing a quick initial drawing, he adds cursory black outlines and experiments with different washes to determine a color scheme.
-He then adds a second set of outlines and begins developing the imaginary further, theorizing in practice and allowing the painting to respond to itself to create a cohesive image
+Recent Paintings by Bradley Carroll will display recent oil and acrylic paintings that focus on the use of light to capture cityscapes in downtown Charleston, by Bradley Carroll of Mount Pleasant, SC.
+As a painter, Carroll is particularly interested in the quality of evening light in an urban environment-the moon, streetlamps, a lit window of a shop or restaurant.
+It is in this "blue hour" that he finds much of his

-Work by Bradley Carrol
+Work by Bradley Carroll